Laduma CEO Ben Smith has told how finding the right content for audiences is crucial to the future success of augmented, virtual and mixed reality.

 “Content has a huge role in the marketplace.
 It is about establishing the right content and understanding what people want to see.
 Having the audience in mind is so important and it is no different to traditional entertainment and movies.

 “The right content, created in the right way, will always find the right audience and sometimes, there is already an established audience.
-Take Pokemon Go and AR, where there was an audience already there, a fandom, waiting for the right kind of content.”
+Take Pokemon Go and AR, where there was an audience already there, a fandom, waiting for the right kind of content for the creative future.”

 Tuesday’s panel – held at the famous Palais des Festivals – saw Laduma Vice President of Strategy Alex Kunawicz explain how social media is also affecting the future of AR, VR and MR.